richard-acquah/Cryptography-Lab/README.md

 ##

-To decrypt the file, the command ***ccat*** is used to temporarily view the content of the file without decrypting the actual file.
+To decrypt the file, the command ***ccat*** is used to temporarily view the file's content without decrypting the actual file.
 Enter the encryption key to view the file.

 <img width="380" alt="display the decrypted file1" src="https://github.com/richard-acquah/Cryptography-Lab/assets/136107996/0e57c35e-3263-42f6-8c27-22b6385f90a4">

 ##

-To decrypt the file entirely, the command ***ccrypt -d*** is used.
+The command ***ccrypt -d*** is used to decrypt the file entirely.
 Enter the encryption key and the file is decrypted.
 Verify decryption using the ***ls*** command.

 <img width="486" alt="decrypt and ls1" src="https://github.com/richard-acquah/Cryptography-Lab/assets/136107996/1e6cc896-272b-4f52-87fc-d38ccfe7cdcf">